 Curcumin in Sockeye Salmon Oil

 Turmeric root has long been prized in Asian medicine.
-And curcumin is the term applied to turmeric’s trio of yellow-orange antioxidants, called "curcuminoids”.
+Curcumin (the term applied to turmeric’s trio of yellow-orange antioxidants, called "curcuminoids”) supports healthy inflammation and immune response*.

 Vital Choice Guarantee: We'll replace your product or refund your money if you're not satisfied.